The Caffeinated Indian

 I found a coffee shop!
 I haven’t had a vanilla latte since I launched L.T. at Land Between the Lakes two weeks ago.
 I immediately started an hourly countdown to 7 am Monday morning when The Caffeinated Indian was due to open.

 Fulton is not the emptied out shell of a town that I’ve come to expect along the Ten-Tom.
 It has a 2½ mile bike path on top of the bank along the waterway formed by the dredging of the waterway in the 80s.
-It’s dedicated as part of the ‘Underground Railroad Bicycle Route’ which struck me as culturally significant, especially since the signage wasn’t defaced.
+It’s dedicated as part of the ‘Underground Railroad Bicycle Route’ which struck me as culturally significant, especially since the signage seemed well taken care of.

 It is the county seat of Itawamba County, settled in the early 1800s and incorporated in 1837.
 It has the obligatory county courthouse which is greatly enhanced by a small park with benches, picnic tables and children’s play area behind it.
 Itawamba Community College is a prominent part of the town and if Goggle reviews is any indication, students love it and the community.

 And it’s on the Tenn-Tom Waterway.
 During late summer and fall, Loopers and snow birds (traveling by boat instead of RV) travel through going south.
 Most loopers continue counter clockwise up the east coast but the snow birds come back through in spring on their way home.

 There are still numerous empty storefronts, but Fulton has done better than most, probably due to the community college and being the county seat.
 The boating guidebook Quimby’s talks about ‘quaint towns with good places to eat’ along this stretch of the Loop.
 I’ve found that to be a bit overblown, but Fulton, with its proximity to the waterway and traditional downtown layout has the potential.